m1dst/Trimble-Thunderbolt-Monitor/README.md

+**ATTENTION: If you are already running this project you must update to v1.0.4 which corrects the problem where the date rolls back to 1997.
+The Trimble Thunderbolt will have stopped reporting the correct time from July 30th 2017 for any hardware/software which reads its data unless it is aware of the rollover.**

 This is a hardware and software project to monitor and command a [Trimble Thunderbolt](http://www.trimble.com/timing/thunderbolt-e.aspx) which is a GPS disciplined 10MHz reference.

 The software runs on a [Netduino](http://netduino.com/) which is a .NET version of the popular Arduino platform.
 It also includes a shield to make connecting it up to the Netduino much cleaner.
 I have designed the shield to be compatible with both Netduino and Arduino in case someone wants to write code for the other platform.